LUMC/CACTUS/input/README.md

 - for subject [S144](WES/S144.vcf.gz)
 - for subject [S12118](WES/S12118.vcf.gz)

-Using VarScan output, we also generated the R object of the mutations for both subjects provided in [WES/wes.rds](WES/wes.rds).
+Using VarScan output, we also generated the R object of the selected mutations for both subjects provided in [WES/wes.rds](WES/wes.rds).
+We selected mutations with somatic p-value (SPV in Varscan) less than 0.1 which have seen in the single-cell data as well.

 ## Copy number analysis